davidf03/hcdocs/README.md

 White space between selectors belongs to the following selectors.
 So, for example, if a [block](#scss-nomenclature-blocks) had only [elements](#scss-nomenclature-elements), there would still be 2 whitespace lines between the block selector and the first element.

-For information about Static, Config, Theme and State property classes, see [§Properties.PropertyClasses](#scss-file-structure-properties-classes).
+For Static, Config, Theme and State property classes, see [§Properties.PropertyClasses](#scss-file-structure-properties-classes).

 #### <a href="#scss-file-structure-variant-theme-modifiers" name="scss-file-structure-variant-theme-modifiers">#</a> Variant and Theme modifier classes (extending to other configurations)